numbbo/workshops/sources-webpage/source/BBOB-2018/index.rst

 * Kouhei Nishida and Youhei Akimoto: "Benchmarking the PSA-CMA-ES on the BBOB Noiseless Testbed"
 * Duc Manh Nguyen: "Benchmarking a Variant of the CMAES-APOP on the BBOB Noiseless Testbed"
-* Aurore Blelly, Matheus Felipe-Gomes, Anne Auger, and Dimo Brockhoff*: "Stopping Criteria, Initialization, and Implementations of BFGS and their Effect on the BBOB Test Suite"
+* Aurore Blelly, Matheus Felipe-Gomes, Anne Auger, and Dimo Brockhoff: "Stopping Criteria, Initialization, and Implementations of BFGS and their Effect on the BBOB Test Suite"
 * Aljoša Vodopija, Tea Tušar, Bogdan Filipič: "Comparing Black-Box Differential Evolution and Classic Differential Evolution"